ifpen/chalk-it/README.md

 ### Deploy

-Rename your dashboard file to `dashboard.xprjson` and deploy it using Docker
+Rename your dashboard file to `dashboard.xprjson` and deploy it using Docker.

+Use this Dockerfile:

 ```Dockerfile
 FROM python:3.11